 What Is Laser Therapy?

 Endovenous laser therapy is a minimally invasive treatment that treats varicose veins without surgery.
 All it requires is local anesthesia!
 Rather than the painful, out-of-date approach where physicians literally stripped veins from the body, EVLT is completed using heat.
 A specialist uses ultrasound to locate the affected vein and then carefully inserts a small catheter into that vein.
 The heat is applied, which causes the vein to contract, collapse, and be sealed shut.
 This vein closure positively impacts your body’s blood flow!
 Because the heat closes varicose veins off from blood flow, the blood is forced to reroute to healthier veins, causing the varicose veins — and the uncomfortable symptoms they bring — to disappear.
+With a success rate of 90% or higher, this procedure is highly trusted.

 Why Should I Treat My Varicose Veins?